 ATA: We truly don’t care if you feel better on desiccated thyroid.
 Patient satisfaction and quality of life, especially if measured without a “validated questionnaire.”

-P. S. See our responses to questions 1c-1d to understand that we only validate symptoms by their correlation to “hypothyroid-specific” measures, namely TSH.
+P. S. ATA appears to be implying this: ” See our [the ATA’s] responses to questions 1c-1d to understand that we only validate symptoms by their correlation to “hypothyroid-specific” measures, namely TSH.
 Symptoms cannot be an independently valid health outcome even if the questionnaire is validated in other ways.
 Only a high TSH can validate symptoms as genuine hypothyroid symptoms, so disappearance of symptoms on desiccated thyroid proves nothing but the placebo effect.

 ATA: Our literature review shows that our own thyroid researchers haven’t studied desiccated thyroid therapy enough to learn about its benefits or harms, and we’re extremely horrified and fearful by our lack of research.

-P. S. We admit that we are collectively to blame for our own ignorance that is the root of our fear.
+P. S. ATA appears to be implying this: ” We [the ATA] admit that we are collectively to blame for our own ignorance that is the root of our fear.
 Any reasonable person will understand that our medical fear and loathing of this source of thyroid hormone will likely ensure that we will fear and loathe researching it, which will continue to promote this fear and loathing based on lack of research.
 It’s a self-perpetuating cycle.

 ATA: Some people claim that desiccated thyroid is better because it contains other metabolites like T2 and calcitonin.
 You have to understand what science has discovered about these metabolites before you claim that ingesting them is necessary or beneficial.
 There’s not enough known about their benefits, so you can’t claim that you need them.

-P. S. We have not conducted any studies that compare metabolites of T2 within levothyroxine monotherapy versus safely-dosed desiccated thyroid therapy or T3 therapy.
+P. S. ATA appears to be implying this: ” We [the ATA] have not conducted any studies that compare metabolites of T2 within levothyroxine monotherapy versus safely-dosed desiccated thyroid therapy or T3 therapy.
 We are only beginning to understand the different genomic and nongenomic effects of the two different T2 metabolites formed by inner ring vs. outer ring deiodination of T3 and Reverse T3.
 We have not yet understood all that a lack of calcitonin can do to the treated thyroid patient, so we can’t yet claim that its lack is inconsequential.

 ATA: Finally, don’t even think about using desiccated thyroid in pregnancy.
 There are some theories out there, largely based on tests conducted on cells on a laboratory bench and patients with iodine deficiency, that suggest that lower T4 levels common in this form of therapy, regardless of your T3 levels, just might be harmful to your fetus!

-P. S. We’re actually not sure what the risk level for this is within well-managed desiccated thyroid therapy because we ethically can’t enroll desiccated thyroid patients in such studies due to unknown risk to the fetus.
+P. S. ATA appears to be implying this: ” We [the ATA] are actually not sure what the risk level for this is within well-managed desiccated thyroid therapy because we ethically can’t enroll desiccated thyroid patients in such studies due to unknown risk to the fetus.
 However, we’d have to admit that historical evidence on a mass scale doesn’t point to harm: We haven’t seen historical evidence of a higher incidence of brain-damaged children among the large number of pregnant mothers who were dosed on desiccated thyroid in the many decades prior to the pharmaceutical dominance of levothyroxine.
 But still, we can’t let you harm your baby if there is the least chance that your lower T4 levels might do so.

-P. S. We realize that risk to babies always has instant pathos appeal.
+… We [the ATA] realize that risk to fetuses and babies always has instant pathos appeal.
 Fear of causing unborn babies harm always trumps the fear of causing their mothers lifelong harm while they are not pregnant.
 That’s why we end this section by voicing this fear that you might just get pregnant while on desiccated thyroid.

 NEXT T3-BASED MEDICATION: SYNTHETIC